'Just because you are right, doesn't mean I am wrong': Overcoming a Bottleneck in the Development and Evaluation of Open-Ended Visual Question Answering (VQA) Tasks: Related Works

 Large-scale VQA datasets are often curated through crowd-sourcing, where open-ended ground-truths are determined by majority voting or annotator agreement.
 The subjectivity in crowd-sourced datasets is well-studied in human-computer interaction literature-~\citep{gurari2016visual,gurari2017crowdverge,yang2018visual} etc.~\citet{ray2018make} suggested creating a semantically-grounded set of questions for consistent answer predictions. \citep{bhattacharya2019does} analyzed VQA and VizWiz datasets to present 9-class taxonomy of visual questions that suffer from subjectivity and ambiguity.
 Our analysis on GQA partially overlaps with this study.
 GQA dataset only provides one ground truth for each question; thus, we propose AAS to extend answers by phrases with close semantic meaning as the ground-truth answer.

 \paragraph{Evaluation-Level} For open-ended VQA tasks, the standard accuracy metric can be too stringent as it requires a predicted answer to exactly match the ground-truth answer.
-To deal with different interpretations of words and multiple correct answers,~\citep{malinowski2014multi} defined a WUPS scoring from lexical databases with Wu-Palmer similarity~\citep{10.3115/981732.981751}. ~\citep{abdelkarim2020long} proposed a soft matching metric based on wordNet~\citep{miller1998wordnet} and word2vec~\citep{mikolov2013distributed}.
+To deal with different interpretations of words and multiple correct answers,~\citet{malinowski2014multi} defined a WUPS scoring from lexical databases with Wu-Palmer similarity~\citep{10.3115/981732.981751}. ~\citet{abdelkarim2020long} proposed a soft matching metric based on wordNet~\citep{miller1998wordnet} and word2vec~\citep{mikolov2013distributed}.
 Different from them, we incorporate more advanced NLP resources tools to generate answer sets and rely on textural entailment to validate semantics for robustness.
-We propose a new metric to evaluate a system's response.
+Semantic evaluation has also discussed for other tasks, such as image captioning generation ~\citep{feinglass2021smurf}.